 The sanding process makes top grain leather more appealing.
 After removing the grain, they add an artificial grain in a uniform pattern and finishing coat, making the leather more breathable, durable.
 It also gives top grain leather a more natural look.
 However, this process removes some qualities of repelling water and reduces its strength.
 Top grain leather is flexible and very soft.
 This quality makes it ideal for making high-end goods such as various types of leather shoes, wallets, and handbags.

 On the good side, the leather is soft, flexible, and cheaper and has a uniform appearance.
 On the downside, it is less durable and deteriorates faster than full-grain leather.
 It also does not age gracefully after extended usage like full-grain leather.
-The way to differentiate it with full-grain leather is that its pattern is more uniform and it is also soft to touch.
+The way to differentiate it from full-grain leather is that its pattern is more uniform and it is also soft to touch.

 3. Corrected/ Genuine Leather